 According to the CDC, slip and falls are the most common cause of TBIs.
 Over 1.3 million TBIs are attributed to falls annually.
 Consequently, the elderly who are more prone to falls are uniquely at risk.

 Athletes, especially those who play contact sports, are known to develop TBIs.
 While helmets are an important preventative measure, they don’t guarantee full protection.
+Head trauma can have long-term effects and requires timely treatment to manage cognitive and physical challenges effectively.

 The Impact of Traumatic Brain Injuries